Longitudinal Event Data

 Register for Access

-The dataset is currently updated through August 2024.
+The dataset is currently updated through April 2025.

 UTH Consortium

 The THD is made possible by the UTH consortium.
 Current members of the consortium include the Anti-Defamation League, the Brennan Center for Justice, CivicPulse, the Prosecution Project, the National League of Cities, and the Armed Conflict Location & Event Data Project, among others.
 BDI regularly works to expand data contributions to address gaps in coverage.
 If you believe your organization has relevant data to contribute, please reach out to [email protected].
+For more information about the UTH project and how to cite the research, check our FAQ sheet.